 The learnings from the new project management system were a wake-up call for management.

 ✅ The number of freelancers was greatly reduced

 ✅ Various vacancies were not filled

 ✅ Project managers were instructed on the concept of extra work.
 The additional work could then be determined and invoiced faster

 ✅ The project management system had the ability to work with a project completed status.
 Book costs, but track no more hours

 ✅ Hourly rates were far too low for some activities.
-The hour cost of employees were re-determined (salary, overhead and profit margin).
-As a result, the real margin on projects were now visible in reporting.
+The hour cost of employees was re-determined (salary, overhead, and profit margin).
+As a result, the real margin on projects was now visible in reporting.

 This made it easier to determine when freelancers had to be hired.